irisjiayuema/mapresume/README.md

 On your Terminal or Console
 1. run cmd: pip install django
+2. pip install django-cors-headers
+3. pip install PyPDF2
+4. pip install sshtunnel
+5. pip install transformers
-2. change directory to "...\big-data-lab-I-final\Django"
+6. change directory to "...\big-data-lab-I-final\Django"
-3. run cmd: python manage.py runserver
+7. run cmd: python manage.py runserver
 this should start the Django server, you can check by visiting http://127.0.0.1:8000/

 Some tips for Django